 Waiting Pavillion 1887

-Old timber waiting pavilion at the quay.
-Standing on a stone elevation it serves now as a candy store during the summer season.
+Standing on a stone elevation the old timber waiting pavilion at the quay serves as a candy store during the summer season.

 Architect: Theodor Decker

 The original three bear enclosures including the one for polar bears (1914) next to the harbor still remain but are no longer used.
 The bear castles (1903 and 1905) next to Borealia and Amazonia are enveloped in Finnish national-romantic architecture.
 On both sides outdoor spaces and the brick part on the backside serving as an indoor quarter.

 Zoo Dublin has a meerkat exhibit in The Meerkat restaurant, in Helsinki, people have lunch opposite the bear castle completed in the Olympic year 1952.
 Separated by glass panels, humans and bears share the same sea view.
 The spacious rocky enclosure on a slope features a monochrome back wall and open cave-like hiding places.
 A mix of real and fake rock.
 Visitors view the bears directly from above or through the glass.
 The enclosure is located on the sloping side of a large pit providing an unobstructed view from the other side.
 As with the bharal cliff, some rock surfaces appear rounded.